wesveio/fedex-shipping/README.md

     - ⚠️***`BETA`*** Smart Packing: Given a list of boxes, we can dynamically pack items into the box, with respect to the space that is already consumed by other items in the box.
 This feature requires the [Packing Optimization App](https://github.com/vtex-apps/packing-optimization).
 Please check the [Packing Optimization App](https://github.com/vtex-apps/packing-optimization) for more information on how to use.
 Most optimal shipping cost.

 ### Things To Note ⚠️
-> Please `Save` in the current settings tab before navigating to another settings tab.
+> Remember to `Save` in the current settings tab before navigating to another settings tab.
+Otherwise, your changes will be lost.

 > The FedEx dynamic rates can only be as good as the data inputted.
 Please correct the item's dimensions and weights and select the proper unit of measurement before using this app.

-> Item length, width, and height are rounded up.
+> Item length, width, and height are rounded up to the nearest whole number.

 > A FedEx estimated delivery date will be shown at Order Management if an order has selected FedEx shipping.